Born in Bradford

 Discover the stories behind one of the world’s largest human experiments

-Born in Bradford is a world-leading longitudinal birth cohort study that tracks the lives of 13,818 individuals from birth to adulthood, and represents a powerful way of understanding the many influences that shape our lives.
-However, the collected data includes multiple variables for each participant across different time-points, so overall trends can be difficult to perceive.
-Another challenge with this sort of complex data is to find effective ways of engaging participants, stakeholders and policy makers, to empower them to make societal changes that promote health and well-being.
+Another challenge with this sort of complex data is to find effective ways of engaging participants, stakeholders and policy makers, to empower them to make societal, civic and behavioural changes that can promote health and well-being.

 The VR experience combines machine learning techniques with aesthetic devices, allowing immersive visitors to explore the datasets using our narrative framework.
 This framework provides interpretable insights (e.g. the relationship between socio-economic status and air quality) which enables audiences to write the end to their own immersive story.
 This is done by formulating their own conclusions with the data and potentially discovering novel relationships within the data to share with researchers.

 Originally developed during an art-science fellowship at the Cultural Institute, and commissioned by the Centre for Immersive Technologies (CfIT) at the University of Leeds, the BIB prototype is the first application of our forthcoming digital storytelling platform.
 When complete, the platform will enable big data organisations, scientists and artists to share compelling narratives, data and research in immersive and digital spaces.
 We have since secured strategic partnerships and further development funding with CfIT, The Alan Turing Institute and the Global Food and Environment Institute.

 Dave Lynch, Creative Director / Immersive Storytelling

 Christophe de Bezenac, Creative Director / Machine Learning